Materials — Yes, They Matter… A Lot!

 Cement tiles work better on steeper slopes, but moderate slopes can handle it fine, as well.

 Besides it’s brittle nature, another drawback is the underlayment (think sheathing material above the wood).
 It will not last anywhere near as long as the concrete itself.
 Every 8 to 20 years, the tiles need to be removed (temporarily) while a contractor re-applies a new underlayment.
-Not doing this can cause significant issues with the wood base and lead to less of a lifespan for the tiles.
+Not doing this can cause significant issues with the wood base and lead to a shorter lifespan for tiles.

 Clay (or Ceramic) tiles – are one of the older materials that are still popular in many parts of the world.
 Prior to wood shakes, this was the default material for covering a home dwelling for most people.
 Clay tiles last as long as concrete, but like cement, it is brittle or prone to breaks.

 A contractor with experience is best for its installation.
 Though once applied, it requires less maintenance and there’s no need to redo sheathing during the lifespan of the tiles.
-Cost is the 2nd highest on this list, but still far less expensive than slate.
-Clay tile installation is $28,000 to $45,000.
+Cost is the 2nd highest on this list, but still somewhat less expensive than slate.
+Clay tile installation can cost between $35,000 to $60,000, depending on the profile, project difficulty, and location.

 While Spanish Red is the popular color, like cement, it now has the option to mix various hues to achieve most color options and even can change shape.